Algarve’s Walking Trails: A Footstep into Paradise

 Safety Measures to Ensure a Trouble-free Hike

-Avoid the summer months—Algarve can get really toasty.
+Avoid the summer months—the Algarve can get really toasty.
 The best time to hit these trails is during the cooler months of April to June and September to November.

 The Algarve Hiking Experience Summarized